dhutapratama/docs/sanctum.md

 To protect routes so that all incoming requests must be authenticated, you should attach the `sanctum` authentication guard to your protected routes within your `routes/web.php` and `routes/api.php` route files.
 This guard will ensure that incoming requests are authenticated as either stateful, cookie authenticated requests or contain a valid API token header if the request is from a third party.

 You may be wondering why we suggest that you authenticate the routes within your application's `routes/web.php` file using the `sanctum` guard.
-Remember, Sanctum will first attempt to authenticate incoming requests using Laravel's typical session authentication cookie.
+Remember, Sanctum will first attempt to authenticate incoming requests using Lets's typical session authentication cookie.
 If that cookie is not present then Sanctum will attempt to authenticate the request using a token in the request's `Authorization` header.
 In addition, authenticating all requests using Sanctum ensures that we may always call the `tokenCan` method on the currently authenticated user instance:

     use Illuminate\Http\Request;